 None of those people attend our services but they are tangibly supporting what we do.
 Our congregation also is growing.
 Some 120 people worship together each Sunday.
 It’s a good start.

-Rob Bryceson is pastor of The Gathering House Covenant Church and Café
+Denise Stripes is a member of The Gathering House Covenant Church and Café